Share This Article

 STARSHIP's statement turns deepfakes into evidence, not just outrage

 The statement also named all six IVE members, which matters because it framed this as group-wide protection rather than a one-off response to a single rumor cycle.
 That includes An Yujin, Gaeul, Rei, Jang Wonyoung, Liz, and Leeseo.
 For a group this visible, that kind of specificity matters.
 It signals that STARSHIP sees manipulated sexualized content, defamation, and privacy violations as part of the same threat landscape surrounding IVE's public image.
+It also stops the issue from being reduced to one member's rumor cycle when the agency is clearly describing a wider pattern of risk around the whole group.
+In practical terms, STARSHIP framed the six members as one legal-protection unit, which is a colder and more organized message than a selective response.

 K-pop's deepfake problem is getting harder to ignore